ReanServerCommunity/ProspaceCore-Command/README.md

  ```
  You can make it very simple and fast if you do the above and modify it according to your desired attributes. <br>
  See the wiki for more information, commands, methods.

+ # Development support
+ If you have a better source code or want to help with development, I welcome the user at any time.
+However, the source is a plugin that depends on ProspaceCore.
+If you want to support development, you need to understand the overall source code for the plug-in

  # License
  Copyright (c) 2017 ProspaceCraft Team
 Permission is hereby granted, free of charge, to any person